 Cross Site Scripting, or XSS, is one of the most common type of vulnerabilities in web applications.
 XSS attacks are nothing new.
-In fact, they have been a part of the OWASP TOP 10 most critical web application ranking since its creation and were even at the top of the list in 2007.
+They have been a part of the OWASP TOP 10 most critical web application ranking since its creation and were even at the top of the list in 2007.
 Cross Site Scripting vulnerabilities aim at injecting malicious content or functionality in websites, which affect the visitors or users of the website rather than the application itself directly.
 While the threat is known, the problem remains.
-For instance, in the fourth quarter 2017, XSS still accounted for 8 % of all web application attacks according to an Akamai report.
-In this first, brief introduction, we will look at what an XSS is, and some larger examples for attacks.
+For instance, in the fourth quarter of 2017, XSS still accounted for 8 % of all web application attacks according to an Akamai report.
+In this first, brief introduction, we will look at what an XSS is, and some more significant examples of attacks.

-There are three different, basic, forms of XSS sub-classes of vulnerabilities:
+There are three different forms of XSS sub-classes of vulnerabilities:

-- Reflected XSS: This is the most common XSS vulnerabilities which occurs when an internet user makes a request and the server does not send back a safe response to the browser.
+- Reflected XSS: This is the most common XSS vulnerabilities which occur when an internet user makes a request, and the server does not send back a safe response to the browser.
 The attack is only active during that specific request, requiring the attacker to find a means of distribution, for example via email, or links from other websites.
-The danger is that an attacker can convince an user to follow a prepared URL that injects code into the returned page, giving the attacker control over the content of that page.
-This can lead to the attacker stealing the users identity, introducing fake content into the website or, for example, changing the login function to send usernames and passwords to the attacker instead of the application.
+The danger is that an attacker can convince a user to follow a prepared URL that injects code into the returned page, giving the attacker control over the content of that page.
+It can lead to the attacker stealing the user's identity, introducing fake content into the website or, for example, changing the login function to send usernames and passwords to the attacker instead of the application.

-- Stored XXS: In difference of the reflected category which requires an external means of delivery, the Stored or Persistent XSS is the result of user input stored in the application.
-Stored XSS have the same impacts as reflected ones, with the difference that an attacker can place those into the application and then do not have to actively distribute the attack to any potential victims.
-If this occurs in a very busy website page, the distribution will be fast and have a high impact.
+- Stored XXS: Indifference of the reflected category which requires an external means of delivery, the Stored or Persistent XSS is the result of user input stored in the application.
+Stored XSS have the same impacts as reflected ones, with the difference that an attacker can place those into the application and then do not have to distribute the attack to any potential victims actively.
+If this occurs in a jam-packed website page, the distribution will be fast and have a high impact.

 - DOM XSS: DOM, or “Document Object Model” is the representation of a website in within a browser.
 It is changed and modified by dynamic content, and via vulnerabilities in those modifications.
-The DOM based attacks do not need to interact with the webserver, making traditional active defences, such as web application firewalls, useless.
+The DOM-based attacks do not need to interact with the web server, making traditional active defenses, such as web application firewalls, useless.

-For example, Cross Site Scripting attacks were used against Myspace social network, in several incidents affecting Twitter and for a large attack against eBay in 2014. eBay was initially hit by other attacks, leading to user information exposure.
-Those attacks were followed by a wide exploitation of a XSS vulnerability allowing attackers to repeatedly steal user details.
+For example, Cross Site Scripting attacks were used against Myspace social network, in several incidents affecting Twitter and for a massive attack against eBay in 2014. eBay was initially hit by other attacks, leading to user information exposure.
+Those attacks were followed by a wide exploitation of an XSS vulnerability allowing attackers to steal user details repeatedly.
 Although being awarded of those vulnerabilities, the eBay website has still been reported to suffer from other XSS vulnerabilities recurrently in 2017.

 How Cross Site Scripting works